EmbeddedMhawar/RemoveMusicFromYoutubeVideos-Halal-/README.md

 - Select the file and click “Open”.

-- Wait for the file to finish uploading before proceeding to the next step.
+- Wait for the file to finish uploading before proceeding to the next step. (if fails export again new cookies (using extensions))

 ***